+Renibacterium salmoninarum

+Ireland, Northern Ireland, Isle of Man and Jersey have been given approval for national measures for BKD.
+In order to export roe to these countries, targeted surveillance must be conducted in an ISA free zone.
+Sampling for BKD is an absolute demand only for the sites within the ISA free zone that want to export roe to countries with these national measures for BKD.

+There are different routines for stripping stations and for other sites:

 - For stripping stations, a minimum of 30 fish must be sampled for BKD within the last 9 months before stripping (and in the stripping period). - For other sites within the ISA free zone, a minimum of 30 fish must be sampled for BKD in both of two (long) sampling periods per year → a total of 60 samples / year.

-Laboratory analyses (RT-PCR) for ISAV and R. salmoninarum were carried out by private laboratories appointed by NFSA (Patogen Analyse AS, Pharmaq Analytiq, Fish Vet Group and Labora).
+Laboratory analyses (RT-PCR) for ISAV and R. salmoninarum were carried out by private laboratories appointed by NFSA (Patogen Analyse AS, Pharmaq Analytiq and Fish Vet Group).
 Laboratory results from analyses of fish samples (ISAV; heart, organ, gills, eggs, milt, ovarian fluid and fry and for R. salmoninarum; kidney, milt and ovarian fluid) should be submitted to the Norwegian Veterinary Institute (NVI) according to a monthly routine.

-Results and discussion In total, 5286 samples from 33 farms with Atlantic salmon were investigated for ISAV in within ISA free zones or compartments.
+Results and discussion

+In total, 5 810 samples from 28 farms with Atlantic salmon were investigated for ISAV in within ISA free zones or compartments.
 Geographical locations of the fish farms are shown in Figure 2.
-ISAV HPR-del was not detected, while ISAV HPR0 was detected in samples from three farms.
+ISAV HPR-del was not detected in any of the samples, while ISAV HPR0 was detected in samples from 5 farms.

 This summary includes only data from farms in established ISA free zones and segments, and not data from farms that have screened for ISAV in an attempt to obtain an ISA free status.

-In conjunction with ISA control zones, 16726 samples from 182 farms with Atlantic salmon and 150 samples from eight farms with rainbow trout were investigated.
+In conjunction with ISA control zones, 20 503 samples from 143 farms with Atlantic salmon and 60 samples from three farms with rainbow trout were investigated.
+Two of these farms submitted samples from both Atlantic salmon and rainbow trout.
 Geographical locations of the fish farms are shown in Figure 3.
-ISAV HPR-del was detected in six Atlantic salmon farms.
-ISAV HPR0 was detected in samples from 21 farms with Atlantic salmon.
-With regard to R. salmoninarum, a total number of 3957 samples from 52 farms with Atlantic salmon and 198 samples from six farms with rainbow trout were investigated.
+ISAV HPR-del was not detected in any farms through the screening program.
+ISAV HPRO was detected in samples from 29 farms with Atlantic salmon.

+With regard to R. salmoninarum, a total number of 3 533 samples from 36 farms with Atlantic salmon and 348 samples from seven farms with rainbow trout were investigated.
+Five of these farms submitted samples from both Atlantic salmon and rainbow trout.
 Geographical locations of the fish farms are shown in figure 4.
 R. salmoninarum was not detected in any of the samples.

 Design and evaluation of the surveillance programmes are not considered in this report.

 Table 1: Number of tested farms in ISA free zones, and in ISA control zones.

-Category Number of farms tested Number of ISAV HPR0+ farms Number of ISAV HPR- del farms ISA free zones 33 3 0 Control zones 190 21 6 References 1.
-Office International des Epizooties, 2016.
-Manual of Diagnostic tests for Aquatic Animals.
-Infectious salmon anaemia. http://www.oie.int/fileadmin/Home/eng/Health_standards/aahm/current/chapitre_isav.pdf.
+Category Number of farms tested Number of ISAV HPRO+ farms Number of ISAV HPR- del farms

-Figure 2: Geographic locations of fish farms tested for infectious salmon anaemia virus (ISAV) in conjunction with infectious salmon anaemia (ISA) free zones and compartments in 2017.

-Figure 3: Geographic locations of fish farms tested for infectious salmon anaemia virus (ISAV) in conjunction with infectious salmon anaemia (ISA) control zones in 2017.

-Figure 4.
-Geographic locations of fish farms tested for Renibacterium salmoninarum in 2017.
-The figure also includes testing from farms not presently in an ISA free zone or segment.

-Scientifically ambitious, forward-looking and cooperatively oriented - for integrated health

-The Norwegian Veterinary Institute is a national research institute that operates in the fields of animal and fish health, food safety and feed hygiene; its primary task is to TROMSØ provide the authorities with independently generated knowledge.
-Emergency preparedness, diagnostic services, monitoring, reference functions, consulting, and risk assessments are all important areas of activity.
-Our products and services include research results and reports, analyses and diagnoses, studies and advice.
-Fish health The Norwegian Veterinary Institute's central laboratory and administration lie in Oslo, and Animal health BERGEN we operate regional laboratories in Sandnes, Food safety Bergen, Trondheim, Harstad and Tromsø.
-SANDNES The Norwegian Veterinary Institute collaborates with a large number of national and international institutions.
-Animal health Fish health Food safety

-www.vetinst.no

-Bergen

-post.vib@vetinst.no

-Harstad

-vih@vetinst.no

-Tromsø

-vitr@vetinst.no

-Sandnes

-vis@vetinst.no

-Oslo

-postmottak@vetinst.no

-Trondheim

-vit@vetinst.no
+ISA free zones 28 5 0

+Control zones 144 29 0